 This meant that had the overall responsibility for the safety of the VSO volunteers in PNG.
 His paper provides a very rational view of the risk and the strategies available to mitigate those risks.

-Is It Safe To Go To Papua New Guinea – Final Words…
+Safety in Papua New Guinea – Final Words…

 On a recent flight back from Port Moresby I set next to Dr. Olivia Barnett-Naghshineh.
 Olivia was returning from Goroka, the capital of the Eastern Highlands Province, where she had previously spent a year studying the local women.